 Let us consider that the packaging is inappropriate to the size of pallets used, then there could be a large amount of cargo space wasted.
 If you consider that a 20% wastage of container space can result in a 4% hike in the price of the product, globally, that’s a monumental failure in terms of packaging.
 Packaging also plays an important role in handling instructions, labeling and additional product information.
 The labor handling the product will be informed of handling instructions about the cargo through the information mentioned on the packaging in the cargo.
 Hence, we can conclude that packaging must, at minimum, fulfill the following needs:

 1. Protection - During the international transportation of products as cargo, as well as domestic transportation.

 2. Marketing - Attractive or innovative packaging that allows for an element of marketing.

 3. Merchandising - Smart placement of merchandising elements within cargo units that are being transported.

 4. Value representation - The packaging should take into account the market the product is being sold in and reflect a core aspect of that market’s cultural values

 5. Handling - Essential communication on the handling of products in cargo and individually packaged products.

 Role of Packaging in Supply Chain Management

 Easy and effective handling and distribution have become a big priority.
 This means that packaging has to take into account a multitude of factors such as distribution, easy unpacking, return handling, transport logistics and even internal material flows.
-There is also a general shift towards more environmentally-conscious packaging.
-The idea is to lower the impact on the environment, reduce carbon footprint and again re-use materials which helps in recycling packages.
+There is also a general shift towards more environmentally conscious packaging.
+The idea is to lower the impact on the environment, reduce carbon footprint and again re-use materials that help in recycling packages.
 As a result, we see more companies transition toward environmental-friendly and sustainable packaging since it has a big impact on the supply chain and its own environmental impact.